-Name of the branch where the MIKE SHE coupling should be applied.
-One branch can be sub-divided into several reaches.
+Name of the river where the groundwater coupling should be applied.
+One river can be sub-divided into several reaches.
 A reason for doing so could be to allow different riverbed leakage coefficients for different reaches of the river.

 From lowest chainage